 Each night offers a time of inspiration, worship, music, games, & projects.
 Along with these activities, each night of the week has a new twist.

-- Monday night is a super-size competition against your awesome crew & all the others.
+- Monday night is a super-size competition with your awesome crew against all the others!

 - Tuesday evening we will have a concert artist, or speaker, or entertainer.